-- Instead of instant ramen noodles, try chow mein noodles.
+- Swap out instant ramen noodles for chow mein noodles.
 You can find these in any Asian market.

-- While this salad can sit on the counter for hours without spoiling, the ramen will get soggy after a while.
-If you want to maintain the noodles’ crunchiness, don’t add them until right before you serve the salad.
+- Add the noodles at the last minute.
+If you want to maintain the ramen’s crunch, don’t add it until right before you serve the salad.